georgebyte/georgebyte.com/_posts/2018-01-03-state-management-in-angular-with-observable-store-services.md

 ## Conclusion

 The purpose of this article was to present how one can leverage the built in features of Angular framework to implement a simple yet powerful state management solution.
 The provided *Coffee election* example app is very simple, but the concepts it demonstrates can be used to successfully manage state in much bigger and more complex apps.
-At Zemanta we used observable store services to implement a rather complex feature and since the experiment worked out great we will continue to use such stores in our app going forward.

 If you are interested in how to use the ideas from this article to build production ready front-end apps, you should check out my article about [Scalable Angular app architecture](/scalable-angular-app-architecture/){:target='_blank'}.